The world’s boldest rewilding project may see the return of the woolly mammoth

 With the animals gone, the pastures could no longer be sustained, and with them went a crucial natural process that had preserved the permafrost for millions of years.

-Snow left untouched on the ground creates, paradoxically, an insulating layer which preserves the soil from bitter winter temperatures.
+Snow left untouched on the ground creates, paradoxically, an insulating layer, which preserves the soil from bitter winter temperatures.
 In order to get to the grasses below, the beasts had pawed and trodden on this insulating blanket of snow, compacting it.

-Unwittingly, they were transferring the freezing temperatures of the winter months to the soil which made it colder.
+Unwittingly, they were transferring the freezing temperatures of the winter months to the soil, which made it colder.
 Now, without the snow being compacted, the permafrost would melt at a much faster rate.
 Sergei and Nikita are working to reverse this.

-They are already implementing their plan to see if the theory works.
+They are already implementing their plan, to see if the theory works.

-Their park now has around 150 animals all chosen for a purpose.
+Their park now has around 150 animals, all chosen for a purpose.
 Goats are particularly effective at eating weeds; horses can break through thick snow in winter; camels eat the park’s shrub.

 And the results so far achieved are a cause for optimism: the soil is sequestering more carbon in places where there are grazing animals.
 Fewer fetid pools of muddy methane-bubbling sludge are forming.

 Even the grasslands themselves are proving better for the environment.
-The pale grasses are reflecting sunlight and their deep roots increase soil carbon storage.
+The pale grasses are reflecting sunlight, and their deep roots increase soil carbon storage.
 Overall, the temperature of the permafrost in the area in which they are working is colder by an average of 2.2C.

-Nikita took me to Duvanny Yar, the world’s largest permafrost melt beach where tantalizing evidence of Pleistocene life is being revealed with every thaw.
+Nikita took me to Duvanny Yar, the world’s largest permafrost-melt beach, where tantalizing evidence of Pleistocene life is being revealed with every thaw.
 Scattered along the beach were the bones of animals that had emerged from the permafrost to see the summer sun for the first time in thousands of years.

 It took a four-hour boat ride to get there.
-It took only five minutes of searching before I found my first bone – reindeer jaw – and another two before I stepped on a chunk of mammoth.
+It took only five minutes of searching before I found my first bone – a reindeer jaw – and another two before I stepped on a chunk of mammoth.
 “That’s part of a right hip bone,” Nikita said with impressive scientific clarity.

 His father, Sergei, told me about a bone count conducted in an average square kilometre of soil in the area.
 It revealed one woolly mammoth, five bison, eight horses, and 15 reindeer.
-Alongside these animals were the remnants of rarer breeds such as moose and even a woolly rhinoceros, as well as predators such as the cave lions which would have pursued them.
+Alongside these animals were the remnants of rarer breeds, such as moose, and even a woolly rhinoceros, as well as predators such as the cave lions that would have pursued them.

 Rewilding in a place like this is not an easy task.
 To get bison into the region, you must transport them halfway across the planet.

 When we arrived, Nikita was waiting on a batch of 12 of them to arrive from Denmark.
-Their journey first to Smolensk on the Russian border, then to the Arkhangelsk seaport for a final boat trip to Chersky, sounded drawn-out and probably quite miserable.
+Their journey – first to Smolensk on the Russian border, then to the Arkhangelsk seaport for a final boat trip to Chersky – sounded drawn-out and probably quite miserable.
+It was also expensive, costing over $60,000 (nearly £45,000) to transport the creatures.

-Yet introducing goats or horses is not the end plan for the Zimovs.
-To truly return the land to its Pleistocene-state with all the carbon capture advantages it brings, their dream is to bring back the very animal that most defined its environment: the woolly mammoth.
+Yet introducing goats or horses is not the end-plan for the Zimovs.
+To truly return the land to its Pleistocene state, with all the carbon-capture advantages it brings, their dream is to bring back the very animal that most defined its environment: the woolly mammoth.

 These beasts, they explained to me, were the true “engineers” of the permafrost.
 Their six-tonne weight made them perfect for crushing snow and stomping on saplings, and they also knocked down trees for the fun of it, conveniently clearing the way for grasslands.

-For how they will do this, one has to look across the world.
-For on the east coast of America, at Harvard Medical School, one of the professors is working to recreate the woolly mammoth.
+For how the Zimovs will achieve this, one has to look across the world.
+On the east coast of America, at Harvard Medical School, work is being undertaken to recreate the woolly mammoth.

 I have been in contact with Professor George Church for much of the last year, fascinated by the audacity of what he is attempting.

-A professor of genetics, much of his work has been spent reading the mammoth genome.
+A professor of genetics, much of his work has consisted of reading the mammoth genome.
 But, as more and more journalists kept asking if he “could do more than reading”, he decided to find out if he could.

-This week his effort got a welcome boost with a $15 million investment that garnered headlines around the world.
-But the work has been going on far longer than the recent headlines.
+This week his effort got a welcome boost, with a $15m (almost £11m) investment that garnered headlines around the world.
+But the work has been going on for far longer than the recent publicity it has attracted might suggest.

-What Professor Church does is use a range of gene editing technologies, many invented by him and his team, to adapt the DNA of an Asian elephant to something more mammoth-like.
+What Professor Church does is use a range of gene-editing technologies, many invented by him and his team, to adapt the DNA of an Asian elephant to something more mammoth-like.

-There are over a million differences between a mammoth and an Asian elephant, but he has concluded that he need only prioritise the ones essential to living in the freezing Arctic.
+There are over a million differences between a mammoth and an Asian elephant, but Professor Church has concluded that he need only prioritise those essential to living in the freezing Arctic.
 Big ears are made to shrink, shaggy hair begins to grow, and blood becomes cold-adapted.

-The primary technique used is called “multiplex editing”, where thousands of DNA edits are performed simultaneously, ultimately changing the very building blocks of life.
+The primary technique he uses is called “multiplex editing”, where thousands of DNA edits are performed simultaneously, ultimately changing the very building blocks of life.
 Professor Church thinks he needs to change only 50 to 100 genes in order to engineer a cell that could be used to create the first woolly mammoth embryo.

-Unlike normal in vitro fertilisation, where an egg is fertilised in a lab setting before being placed into a womb, he and his team are creating their own artificial womb which will incubate his embryonic elephants.
+Unlike normal in-vitro fertilisation, where an egg is fertilised in a lab setting before being placed into a womb, he and his team are creating their own artificial womb, which will incubate his embryonic elephants.

-This helps protect the already endangered existing populations of Asian elephants from having to carry that particular burden, but also works for scalability.
+This helps protect the already-endangered existing populations of Asian elephants from having to carry that particular burden, but it also works for scalability.

 None of this will happen overnight.
 The best-case scenario is that we have a reproducing woolly mammoth in around 16 years.
-That’s four years to work out the method, two years to iron out the flaws, and ten years for the animal to grow to reproducing age.
+That’s four years to work out the method, two years to iron out the flaws, and ten years for the animal to grow to reproductive age.

-Yet, alongside Sergei and Nikita with whom he has been in regular communication, the hope is then to set up thousands of small national parks in Canada, Alaska and Siberia, each with its own population of mammoths.
-Indeed Sergei has already set up a second park south of Moscow as the next step in this network.
+In collaboration with Sergei and Nikita, with whom he has been in regular communication, Professor Church then hopes to set up thousands of small national parks in Canada, Alaska and Siberia, each with its own population of mammoths.
+Indeed, Sergei has already set up a second park south of Moscow as the next step in this network.

 The challenges they face are huge.
-To make a significant difference to the environment, Nikita told me an area of 3 million kilometres squared would need to be covered, much of it expanding the present operation in Russia.
+To make a significant difference to the environment, Nikita told me that an area of 3 million sq km would need to be covered, much of it expanding the present operation in Russia.
 According to him, this area of parkland would sequester a billion tonnes of carbon annually, the equivalent of 10 per cent of global carbon emissions.

-Convincing the Russian government to transform more than a sixth of the country’s landmass in the name of scientific research will itself be a vast challenge.
+Convincing the Russian government to transform more than one-sixth of the country’s landmass in the name of scientific research will itself be a vast challenge.

 Little wonder that a recent Oxford University study of the Zimovs’ existing operation, while noting its effectiveness, described the task of scaling it up simply as: “mammoth”.

-When asked about the mid-century deadline that was given by a recent IPCC report for the world to sharply cut its carbon emissions and the enormous logistical challenges involved in scaling his park up in time, Nikita said that I was missing the point.
+When I asked him about the mid-century deadline that was given, in a recent report by the Intergovernmental Panel on Climate Change, for the world to sharply cut its carbon emissions, and the enormous logistical challenges involved in scaling his park up in time, Nikita said that I was missing the point.

 The park is “not just about being practical, it is also a philosophy”, he said.
 He is just as concerned with raising the question of “how to live sustainably in harmony with nature” as he is about putting it into practice.

-The urgency of what they were seeking to do, however, could not be escaped when I looked over to the other bank of the Kolyma River, where the wildfire was still raging.
-It was clear that anyone coming up with radical, imaginative ideas to combat climate change must be celebrated.
+The urgency of what the scientists are seeking to do, however, could not be escaped when I looked over to the opposite bank of the Kolyma River, where the wildfire was still raging.
+It is clear that anyone coming up with radical, imaginative ideas to combat climate change must be celebrated.

-What distinguishes humans from other animals is not only a unique capacity for self-destruction but also the ability to imagine, to plan and to create.
-Another name, Nikita told me, for Duvanny Yar with its bones of the dead beasts of a long lost era is the “animal’s graveyard”.
+What distinguishes humans from other animals is not only a unique capacity for self-destruction, but also the ability to imagine, to plan and to create.
+Another name, Nikita told me, for Duvanny Yar, with its bones of dead beasts from a long-lost era, is the “animals’ graveyard”.
 Our own epoch must not end up like the last.

 Join our new commenting forum